-ANSWER: Defendant lacks sufficient knowledge or information to form a belief as to the truth of the allegations of Paragraph 17 of the Complaint and on that basis denies same.
+ANSWER: Defendant lacks sufficient knowledge or information to form a belief as to the truth of the allegations of Paragraph 24 of the Complaint and on that basis denies same.

-18. The Defendant's persistent text spamming of Plaintiff continued on April 15, 2014, when Plaintiff's cell phone rang indicating a text message was being received once again from "302-41" and the body of the text read:
+25. The Defendant's persistent text spamming of Plaintiff continued on April 15, from "302-41" and the body of the text read: